j201/du/readme.md

 ###API

-First of all, `du` inherits from `document`, so the properties of `document` can be accessed as properties of `du`.
-For example, `du.body` is a quicker way of accessing `document.body`.
-(Note that modifying these properties will not modify the corresponding `document` properties.)
+First of all, `du` inherits from `document`, so the functions on `document` can be accessed as properties of `du`.
+For example, `du.createElement` is a quicker way of accessing `document.createElement`.
+(Note that modifying these properties will not modify the corresponding `document` properties.
+Also, IE doesn't like accessing non-function properties like `document.body` from objects other than `document`, so those won't work in IE.)

 Note: `el` as a parameter means an HTMLElement.